CDOrtona/Image_Inpainting/README.md

 ## Introduction

-This is a fairly simple program that has been coded with the aim of performing image inpainting on damaged images.
+This is a fairly simple program that has been coded with the aim of performing image inpainting on damaged images and it works with both RGB and gray-scale images.
 Two different techniques have been used:
 1. Interpolation
 2. Explicit solution of a linear PDE